ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContext_id OPTIONAL: An optional identifier (UUIDv2)
   used to identify the current transfer session at the application layer.

-- client_identity_pubkey REQUIRED.
-The client for whom this message is intended.

-- server_identity_pubkey REQUIRED.
-The server who sent this message.

 - hash_prev_message REQUIRED.The hash of the last message, in this case the the Transfer Commence Message.